akshatapatel/Brain-State-Classification-Using-SVM/README.md

 # Brain-State-Classification-Using-SVM
-Using Support Vector Machine to classify Brain State
+Using Support Vector Machine and Prinicipal Component Analysis to classify Brain State from fMRI images